-For those able to drop this kind of cash, it’s a welcome addition to our fine dining scene The dining room is understated, a total transformation from the former Hawthorne Lane/Two space.
+For those able to drop this kind of cash, it’s a welcome addition to our fine dining scene, even if not the best on offer in that category.
+The dining room is minimalist and understated, a total transformation from the former Hawthorne Lane/Two space.
 You won’t recognize it.

 Lighting and minimal artwork in the intimate side dining room create a clean, minimalist feel.
 But the space feels museum-like and sterile if it weren’t for truly gracious service.
 I went merely one week into opening and they already had service down like a well-orchestrated concert… other than system billing issues that caused a 15 minute delay in getting my bill.

 The staff made it all right with their unobtrusive attentiveness and warm smiles.
 Two somms recommend wine pairings: Head Sommelier, Yoon Ha, and Sommelier, Michael Ireland.

 The meal begins with the gratis bits: Buckwheat Lavash with nori, a crunchy, paper-thin flatbread, delicately hot with chili.
 Then a lovely amuse bouche: Spherification of Tomato with cucumber and Summer blossoms in a dashi broth.
 The tomato sphere explodes, while the skin of the sphere dissolves, allowing the full flavor of the tomato to coat the mouth.